swannodette/async-tests/README.md

 For the `autocomplete` example open `autocomplete.html` in your favorite browser after building it.

+## Contributions

+I'm not taking pull requests for this project.
+It's a personal core.async playground.
+While I hope people find some of these examples informative that is not the primary goal.

 ## License

 Copyright © 2013 David Nolen